Troy Horne

+Early life and education

+Troy Horne was born in Charlotte, North Carolina, to Katie and Moses Horne.
+His family subsequently relocated to Houston, Texas, where he was raised alongside his two sisters, Balissa and Aronika.
+Horne began performing music at a young age in church alongside his sisters.

+He attended Westfield High School, where he sang under choir director Jean Galloway.
+Horne later attended Sam Houston State University from 1992 to 1995 on a full music scholarship under Kent Hatteberg.
+In 1995, he left Huntsville, Texas, to pursue a professional recording career.

-Music career
+Music and theater career

 Troy Horne takes delight in creating music.
-In 1998 he founded the Troy Horne band and was later featured in Forbes Magazine with Freedom Zone record label founder and owner Jim Milligan during the Levi's Steve Miller Gov’t Mule Tour.
+In 1998 he founded the Troy Horne band.
+In 2000, five years after leaving university, he signed with Jim Milligan’s Freedom Zone Records and was featured in Forbes Magazine during the Levi's Steve Miller Gov’t Mule Tour, which his band opened for and toured alongside.

 In 2000, Troy's music was featured in the movie All About You (Faith Filmworks) which was written and directed by Christine Swanson and produced by Michael Swanson.
 The following year Troy created music for the film Thug Angel – A Tupac Shakur Documentary produced by QD3 entertainment.
 The music has created ongoing appreciation and recognition of his musical work.

-Troy is a current member of the House Jacks and has also produced music for coach Tony Dungee's audio version of his book captioned Uncommon in 2009.
-From 2007 to 2008 Troy was featured in the hit musical Rent as Tom Collins.
-It was during his time in this production that the idea for a school that teach others how to become professional actors was born.
-Later in 2009 Troy and his wife Elizabeth Karsell Horne founded Colorado School of Acting, Colorado's first and only state certified vocational school of actors.
+While performing for The Walt Disney Company, including appearances in Disneyland's Christmas Fantasy Parades, Horne met a cappella arranger Deke Sharon.
+This led to Horne joining The House Jacks as a creative leader and performer.
+He also produced music for coach Tony Dungy's audio book Uncommon in 2009.

+From 2007 to 2008 Troy was featured in the Broadway musical Rent as Tom Collins.
+Following his run in the show, Troy and his wife Elizabeth Karsell Horne relocated to Denver, Colorado, where they co-founded the Colorado School of Acting in 2009.
 Later in 2011, Troy Horne was featured in NBC’s The Sing Off (Season 3) in the ground-breaking a cappella hip hop group Urban Method.